 Despite launching halfway through the month, The Grand Tour (TGT) became the most streamed show on Amazon in November 2016, accounting for eight percent of all the streams watched.
 The following month, that increased to 17 percent of all streams, proving TGT to be a clear winner, well ahead of the second placed title, The Man in the High Castle, which attracted 9 percent of all streams viewed.

-Even more interesting, 45 percent of all Amazon users in December watched at least one episode of the program: the highest proportion of unique viewers ever recorded by GfK - not just for Amazon, but also across all other platforms captured by GfK’s tracker in the UK, which includes Netflix and NowTV.
+Even more interesting, 45 percent of all Amazon users in December watched at least one episode of the programme: the highest proportion of unique viewers ever recorded by GfK - not just for Amazon, but also across all other platforms captured by GfK’s tracker in the UK, which includes Netflix and NowTV.

 If this were to be equated to actual viewer numbers, GfK’s estimates would put the total audience for TGT at around 2.3 million viewers, a figure slightly higher than the 2.1 million online adults recorded by BARB as watching Game of Thrones on Sky Atlantic during the same time period.